Lean to Conservatories:

-You also have the most common lean-to conservatory roof options which are:
+You also have the most common conservatory roof options which are:

 - Composite panels.

-The 3 primary materials used in the construction of the frames for a lean to conservatory are:
+The 3 primary materials used in the construction of the frames for a lean to conservatory.

 - UPVC: An energy efficient, relatively low priced material that is used in a very high proportion of lean to conservatories.
 It requires very little maintenance, lasts a very long time and can be manufactured in a range of different colours.